dvajs/dva-docs/v1/en-us/getting-started.md

 Refresh you browser, if success, it should have all the effects of beginning gif.

-## Subscribe Keboard Event
+## Subscribe Keyboard Event

 > After implemented mouse click speed test, how to implement keyboard click speed test?

 There is a concept called `Subscription` from dva, which is from [elm 0.17](http://elm-lang.org/blog/farewell-to-frp).